angular/angular/aio/content/guide/form-validation.md

 Validator functions can be either synchronous or asynchronous.

 * **Sync validators**: Synchronous functions that take a control instance and immediately return either a set of validation errors or `null`.
-You can pass these in as the second argument when you instantiate a `FormControl`.
+Pass these in as the second argument when you instantiate a `FormControl`.

 * **Async validators**: Asynchronous functions that take a control instance and return a Promise or Observable that later emits a set of validation errors or `null`.
-You can pass these in as the third argument when you instantiate a `FormControl`.
+Pass these in as the third argument when you instantiate a `FormControl`.

 For performance reasons, Angular only runs async validators if all sync validators pass.
 Each must complete before errors are set.